-In July 2021, Cheshire and Merseyside Cancer Alliance published its first report on the impact of COVID-19 on cancer health inequalities to assess the impact of the pandemic on suspected cancer referrals and treatments for new cancers in the year following the start of the first national lockdown, analysed by geography, tumour group, age, gender, deprivation and ethnicity.
-It showed that there had been a significant increase in inequities particularly in relation to a reduction in referrals from the most deprived neighbourhoods and amongst the elderly.
+In July 2021, Cheshire and Merseyside Cancer Alliance published its first report on the impact of COVID-19 on cancer health inequalities to assess the impact of the pandemic on suspected cancer referrals and treatments for new cancers analysed by geography, tumour group, age, gender, deprivation and ethnicity.
+It showed that there had been a significant increase in inequities, in particular, a reduction in referrals from the most deprived neighbourhoods and amongst the elderly.
 This second report considers an additional six months’ worth of data and includes new intelligence, such as data relating to the stage of disease at the time of diagnosis.
 It shows that many of the inequities highlighted in the first report are still evident, but the impact is flattening out as time progresses.

 Marie Curie: Better End of Life Report (2022)

 In this report, Marie Curie present new and timely evidence on out-of-hours care, derived from UK data on out-of-hours emergency department attendance among people who are in the last year of life, interviews with health professionals about out-of-hours services across the UK, and a patient and public involvement (PPI) workshop (see ‘The people's perspective section of the report for more information) and address major questions about out-of-hours care in the community for people approaching the end of their lives.

 One Wirral CIC: Living With and Beyond Cancer: Co-producing a Roadmap (2022)